Property Management with First National

 Applications from prospective Tenants will include employment information, details of current and previous Landlord references, 2 personal references, next of kin, 100 point identification check and an acknowledgement that they are not bankrupt or undischarged bankrupt.
 Only after a successful screening process will applications be presented to the Landlord for their authorisation.
 Our policy is that we would rather have a vacant property than take risks with potentially bad Tenants.
 Damage or devaluation of a property due to bad Tenant selection can be far more expensive than an extra week or two seeking appropriate Tenants.

 Communication is the key to good rental management.
 You should expect prompt attention to all matters and constructive feedback in relation to legal matters, maintenance requirements and Tenant disputes.

 Our office phones are available 24 hours a day, 365 days a year for Emergency situations.
-The Principals of Lewis Prior Home Rentals have an open door policy and will make themselves available to you regarding any Real Estate matter.
+The Principal of Lewis Prior Home Rentals has an open door policy and will make themself available to you regarding any Real Estate matter.

 6. Final Inspection

 When a Tenant has given notice to terminate the Tenancy we require that a forwarding address and contact details are supplied to us.
 Arrangements will be made with the vacating Tenant, for a suitable time to conduct a Final Inspection of the property and a Final Inspection Guide will be provided to the Tenant as a checklist to assist them as they prepare to vacate.
 Bond refund applications are only processed after the satisfactory completion of the Final Inspection, return of all keys to the property and payment of any outstanding monies including rent and water accounts.

 1. Lewis Prior First National Real Estate will provide regular market updates and a Free Home Appraisal service, should you wish to update your records or be considering the refinancing of the property. *Click here for a Free Market Appraisal